ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 mbed CLI is an offline tool, meaning you'll have to install it before you can work.
 You will also need to install a toolchain.
 Please follow the installation instructions on the [mbed CLI page](../dev_tools/cli.md), and come back here when you're done.

 ### Get Blinky

+[Blinky is on GitHub](https://github.com/ARMmbed/mbed-os-example-blinky), but you don't need to go through GitHub to get it into mbed CLI - mbed CLI can do that for you.

 From the command line, import the example: